prestonrl/fan-gear/README.md

 ## Description

-An improved e-commerce site to allow bespoke vendors of Indiana Jones gear to sell their products to fans.
+An improved e-commerce site to allow bespoke makers of Indiana Jones gear to sell their products to fans.
 </br></br>

 ---